Dan Scavino: Early life and education (1976–1998)

-Daniel Joseph Scavino was born on January 14, 1976, in Yorktown, New York.
+Daniel Joseph Scavino was born on January 14, 1976, in Yorktown, New York, United States.
 Scavino was the son of Daniel and Katherine Scavino.
 Daniel was a teacher at Mahopac High School, while Katherine was a stay-at-home mother.
+A young Catholic, Scavino was present for the World Youth Day in 1993; Scavino later recalled to Gannett News that he kissed Pope John Paul II's ring twelve years later, months before his death.
 He graduated from Yorktown High School, where he played tight end and defensive end on the school's football team, in May 1994.

-He attended the State University of New York, Plattsburgh, majoring in speech communication.
-As a freshman, Scavino was a caddie and bag room assistant at Briar Hall Country Club, where he met Donald Trump.
+Scavino attended the State University of New York, Plattsburgh, majoring in speech communication.
+As a freshman, he was a caddie and bag room assistant at Briar Hall Country Club, where he met Donald Trump.
+Trump acquired the club and renamed it to Trump National Golf Club Westchester in 1996, and Scavino continued to work there through college.
 In his junior year, Scavino was a public relations intern for Walt Disney World in Florida.
-A young Catholic, he was present for the World Youth Day in 1993; Scavino later recalled to Gannett News that he kissed Pope John Paul II's ring twelve years later, months before his death.
 Scavino was named to the university's dean's list twice in 1997 and once in 1998, when he graduated.
-He continued to work at Briar Hall Country Club, then nascently acquired by Trump and renamed to Trump National Golf Club Westchester, through college.

-Career

-Early career and Trump National Golf Club Westminster (1998–2015)
+Early career

+Business management (1998–2015)

 After graduating, Scavino worked for The Coca-Cola Company.
 By August 2000, he had become a business development manager and was pursuing a master's degree in business management from Iona University.
-That month, Scavino got engaged to Jennifer Nathan, a pharmaceutical sales representative at Eli Lilly and Company.
-They married at St. Columba Church the following month.
-The Scavinos lived in Hopewell Junction, New York, and had two children before divorcing in January 2018.
 Four years later, Scavino was working at the pharmaceutical company Galderma.

 In January 2004, Scavino returned to Trump National Golf Club Westchester as the club's assistant manager, becoming the general manager by April 2006.
 After the general manager Carolyn Kepcher resigned in August, he was named as acting general manager before being appointed full-time in November.
-In September 2008, he was appointed as Trump National Golf Club Westchester's executive vice president.
-The Greater Southern Dutchess Chamber of Commerce named Scavino to its Forty Under 40 list in February 2008 and Golf Inc. named him to its Most Admired Operators list in May 2009.
-Scavino led Trump's acquisition of the Branton Woods Golf Club, later Trump National Golf Club Hudson Valley.
-From 2013 to 2015, he served as the director of Joe Torre's Safe at Home Foundation.
+In September 2008, Scavino was appointed as Trump National Golf Club Westchester's executive vice president.
+Scavino led Trump's acquisition of the Branton Woods Golf Club, later Trump National Golf Club Hudson Valley, in 2009.
+The Greater Southern Dutchess Chamber of Commerce named Scavino to its "Forty Under 40" list in February 2008 and Golf Inc., a magazine for golf course executives, named him to its "Most Admired Operators" list in May 2009.
+From 2013 to 2015, he served as the director of the Joe Torre Safe At Home Foundation, an organization to counter domestic violence.